Water Works: How Two soona Clients Elevated Their Content

 min

-it’s amazing how much adding water to a photoshoot can change the look of your product and elevate your content. it’s free to use and can transform into so many variations you’ll never get bored. freeze it. melt it. dye it. splash it. spray it.
+It’s amazing how much adding water to a photoshoot can change the look of your product and elevate your content.
+It’s free to use and can transform into so many variations you’ll never get bored.
+Freeze it, melt it, dye it, splash it, spray it.

-Skratch
+Skratch Labs

 Skratch’s creative director Emma loved how the water added movement to their packaging to really make their product stand out and elevated their content being captured.